matheplica/Terea/README.md

 ## Prepare svg file in Inskcape
  - prepare your shape, curved lines looks better than straight
- - add more points to increase resolution
+ - add more between points to increase resolution
  - save as svg simple